How to Choose a Front Entry Door

 Craftsman style front doors are often called Bungalow doors, Cottage doors, Cabin doors, or even Arts and Crafts doors.
 These doors are often stained and made of wood.
 You’ll recognize these doors because of the exquisite, classical design built right into them.

 Decorative doors often fall within the vicinity of custom-made doors.
-These are the doors that are made of materials such as wood, iron and glass.
+These are the doors that are made of materials such as wood, wrought iron and glass.
 You may see a door that has ornate woodwork on the bottom half and an exquisitely designed top made of frosted glass with an iron inlay.
 The wood is often stained a rich, dark and warm color.

 Classic doors have been used on homes for several decades.
 Manufacturers have figured out a way to make several different designs from a few configurations.
 For example, you may see a double door front entryway wherein each door has an oval shaped piece of glass in the middle.
 It is in this piece of glass that the true design work shines through.